JoshisonGitHub/TypescriptProject/Guide for Learners.md

 [Here](https://www.youtube.com/watch?v=zQnBQ4tB3ZA) is a short overview video on Typescript and the basics on how to use it.

-To summarise the most important concept from the video:
+To summarise the most important concepts from the video:

 Typescript extends Javascript with static typing, forcing each variable to have a type.
 The language is stricter and includes static type checking, which checks for syntax and type errors during build time rather than run time.
 Once you have written code in Typescript it is compiled to Javascript and run.